 Why Choose This Free Self-Guided Tallinn Walking Tour?

-This free self-guided Tallinn walking tour itinerary is perfect if you are short on time and trying to save some money.
-With our free map, you can follow the route quite easily without having to hire an expensive guide for the day.
-The tour will take you past the cityâs major attractions, landmark public buildings, places of worship, cultural venues, restaurants, and cafes.
-Youâll also learn a few lesser-known facts about Tallinn along the way.
+This free self-guided Tallinn walking tour itinerary is perfect if you’re short on time and looking to save money.
+With our free map, you can easily follow the route without needing to hire an expensive guide for the day.

 Tallinn Walking Tour Itinerary

-Iâve divided this free Tallinn walking tour into a basic and an advanced tour.
-The basic walking tour covers a total distance of approximately 3.7 kilometers (2.3 miles).
-This tour starts at the Rotermann Quarter and terminates at the Estonian National Opera.
-If you feel youâre up for it, you can proceed with the advanced tour in which the main sights are around Kadriorg.
+I’ve divided this free Tallinn walking tour into a basic and an advanced tour.
+The basic walking tour covers a total distance of approximately 3.9 kilometers (2.4 miles).
+It starts at the Rotermann Quarter and concludes at the Estonian National Opera.

-The advanced walking tour adds approximately 4.7 kilometers (2.9 miles) to the basic walking tour.
-So, the basic and advanced walking tours add up to a total of 8.4 kilometers (5.2 miles).
-Feel free to take a break if you feel jaded along the way.
-I have included some cafes and restaurants in the map where you can take a breather and grab a bite.
-On this Tallinn walking tour, you will see:
+Feel free to take a break if you start to feel fatigued.
+I’ve included some cafes and restaurants on the map where you can rest and grab a bite.
+On this Tallinn walking tour, you’ll see:

 - Rotermann Quarter